AntonioDonnangelo/Predicting-2024-US-Corn-Yield/README.md

 ### 5. Model Development & Evaluation

-My reasoning followed these steps:
+The modeling approach followed these steps:

 - I modeled using only the time series containing yield data since 1910, without including weather variables, to establish a reference baseline.
 - I incorporated annual weather data using aggregated information.
 - I built machine learning models using county-level data to increase the number of usable observations.

-At this point, I faced a choice: to use machine learning models that treat each observation independently, or to consider that temporal order matters, because past values influence future ones.
-Since yield in the previous year is correlated with yield in the current year, I chose to treat the data as a time series in order to capture the dependence between past and future values of the same variable.
+At this point, I faced a choice: either treat each observation independently, or to consider that temporal order matters, because past values influence future ones.
+Since yield in the previous year is correlated with yield in the current year, I chose to treat the data as a time series in order to capture the dependency between past and future values of the same variable.

-It is also possible to treat the variables are as independent observations.
+It is also possible to treat the variables as independent observations.
 In that case, while the predictive task is no longer a true forecast, it allows for stronger statistical validation on randomly shuffled samples but breaks real-world temporal dependencies and might overestimate performance.

 - ML models:
-    To ensure consistency and valid feature-target relationships, I have aggregated weather data to yearly resolution, aligning it with the annual yield data at county level. <br>
+    To ensure consistency and valid feature-target relationships, I have aggregated weather data to yearly resolution, aligning it with the annual yield data at county level.
     With this method it was possible:
     - Increase the effective sample size by modeling many counties across multiple years (instead of just one national average per year).
     - Exploit spatial variation because weather effects vary by region, and modeling at the county level let me capture these localized patterns.